dzvilius/synth-band-website/README.md

 **_"As a fan, I want to sign up for updates, so that I can receive important news about the music and events."_**

 - As a fan, I want to enter my email address, so that I can get important updates or offers.
-  - [ ] Display an email input field
+  - [x] Display an email input field
-  - [ ] Test for empty field or incorrect email address using HTML5 only
+  - [x] Test for incorrect email address using HTML5 only

 ## Features